mcellteam/cellblender_tutorials/variable_rxn_rates.rst

     mcell Scene.main.mdl

-If you did not follow the directions listed in :ref:`installs` and put MCell in a directory that is visible to your PATH_, you might see the following command::
+If you did not follow the directions listed in :ref:`install` and put MCell in a directory that is visible to your PATH_, you might see the following command::